 Canadian Natural's Management is committed to achieving continual improvement in asset integrity performance through annual objectives and targets.
 Performance is tracked and corporate status reports will be presented regularly to Management and the Board of Directors.

 REDACTED - CER Order AO-001-MO-006-2016 s.
-1.a.i. - personal information create value for the Company's shareholders by doing it right with fun and integrity."
-"To develop people to work together to
+1.a.i. - personal information

 Reviewed annually by June 16th